Computer Science

 CSC 109/ SDS 109 Communicating with Data (4 Credits)

 Offered as SDS 109 and CSC 109.
 The world is growing increasingly reliant on collecting and analyzing information to help people make decisions.
 Because of this, the ability to communicate effectively about data is an important component of future job prospects across nearly all disciplines.
 In this course, students learn the foundations of information visualization and sharpen their skills in communicating using data.
-Throughout the semester, we explore concepts in decision-making, human perception, color theory and storytelling as they apply to data-driven communication.
-Whether you’re an aspiring data scientist or you just want to learn new ways of presenting information, this course helps you build a strong foundation in how to talk to people about data. {M}
+This course explores concepts in decision-making, human perception, color theory and storytelling as they apply to data-driven communication.
+This course helps students build a strong foundation in how to talk to people about data, for both aspiring data scientists and students who want to learn new ways of presenting information.
+Enrollment limited to 40. {M}

 CSC 110 Introduction to Computer Science (4 Credits)

 A gentle introduction to designing programs (recipes) for systematically solving problems.
 Students learn to build programs including designing, coding, debugging, testing and documenting them.
 An introduction to block-structured procedural control flow including branching, iteration and functions, using primitive and simple data types (lists).
 Students learn the high-level internal operation of computer systems (inputs, outputs, processing and storage) and their applications.
 Students are exposed to the social and historical aspects of computing.
 This course is recommended for those who have no prior experience in computer science at the high school, AP or college level.
-Not open to students who have taken CSC 111.
+S/U only.
 May not be taken concurrently with CSC 120.
-S/U only.
+Restrictions: Not open to students who have taken CSC 111.
 Enrollment limited to 30. {M}

 Fall, Spring